Finding equanimity through presence.

 Craniosacral therapy is a subtle yet profound and powerful hands-on technique that developed from osteopathy, which has its roots in the traditional indigenous bodywork and healing arts of the Cherokee and Shawnee Tribes.

 Craniosacral therapists are trained to feel rhythms, motions and patterns in the body which are more subtle than the heartbeat and lung breathing that we are all familiar with.
 Biodynamic craniosacral therapy supports the body’s natural tendency to find health and balance by relieving the body of restrictions and alarm and allowing it to settle and realign.
-Craniosacral therapy often effects structural change, but can also have much wider implications psychologically, emotionally and spiritually.
-It can be a tremendous agent in nourishing individuals on a journey of deep healing and growth.
+Craniosacral therapy often effects structural change, but can also have much wider implications psychologically and emotionally.
+It can be a tremendous agent in nourishing individuals on a journey of healing and growth.

 It can feel like a deeper rest than sleep when we connect with natural forces of health through the support of skilful relational touch.
 Some clients emerge from sessions feeling grounded and pleasantly stilled while others leave enlivened, a spring in their step.